 A sock that dries quickly has a large advantage on multi-day backpacking trips, especially in rainy climates or on trails that have seen fresh rain.
 We went hiking and backpacking in the field to test drying speed, purposely dunking our feet into streams and rivers.
 We continued to hike to see if each would dry out on its own.
 In addition to these subjective field tests, we performed a precise drying analysis to see how quickly each dry on the line.
 These two data points help us determine which socks perform the highest in this category.

 Most of the socks we tested use wool-synthetic blends, and a few are made fully of synthetic materials.
-We found that while the type of material determines the drying time (synthetics generally dry more quickly), the weight and thickness of the sock is also a primary factor.
-The Injinji Liner Crew, Darn Tough Light Hiker, and Wrightsock CoolMesh II Crew demonstrate excellent drying capabilities.
-The Injinji Liner dried the quickest, in under an hour, with the Darn Tough Light Hiker and Wrightmesh CoolMesh II following second at around 100 minutes.
-The Injjinji and CoolMesh II sport full synthetic construction, while the Light Hiker is a Merino-synthetic blend.
+We found that while the type of material determines the drying time (synthetics generally dry more quickly), the weight and thickness of the sock are also primary factors.
+The Injinji Liner Crew, Balega Hidden Comfort, Feetures Elite Light Cushion Mini Crew, and CEP Run Compression Mid Cut 4.0 all dried the quickest, coming in at just around an hour, or slightly more/slightly less.
+The Darn Tough Light Hiker, Darn Tough Hiker Quarter Cushion, Injinji Trail Midweight Mini-Crew, and Wrightsock CoolMesh II Crew all demonstrated excellent drying capabilities at around 100 minutes each.
+The fastest among these are all synthetic construction, while the two Darn Tough options are Merino-synthetic blends.
 All these contenders dried well on the trail, taking a similar amount of time to dry on foot.

-The Icebreaker Hike+ Light Crew, Farm to Feet Damascus, and Smartwool Performance Light Hike Cushion came in next place for dry time.
-All are made of wool-synthetic blends of about the same thickness, similar to the Darn Tough Light Hiker.
-The Darn Tough Full Cushion was the quickest drying of the heavyweight socks, beating the Smartwool Classic Mountaineer and the REI Expedition by 20 minutes on the dry line (180 versus 200 minutes, respectively).
-Overall, if you're seeking a fast-drying sock, the Light Hiker, CoolMesh II Crew, and Farm to Feet Damascus offer the fastest drying times.
+The Farm to Feet Damascus, Darn Tough Coolmax Hiker Micro Crew, Danish Endurance Unisex Merino, and Smartwool Performance Light Hike Cushion came in next place for dry time.
+All but the Coolmax Hiker Micro Crew are made of wool-synthetic blends, and the group is a mix of lightweight and midweight options with lower-to-mid-calf heights.
+The Darn Tough Full Cushion is technically mid-weight, although it feels heavier in hand and on foot.
+It was the quickest to dry of this variety, beating the true heavyweight socks, Smartwool Classic Mountaineer and the REI Expedition, by 20 minutes on the dry line (180 versus 200 minutes, respectively).
+Overall, if you're seeking a fast-drying sock, the Light Hiker is your best bet for a Merino option, while the CoolMesh II Crew and Farm to Feet Damascus offer the fastest drying times among the synthetics.

 Conclusion

 We have taken these socks all over the world and to all manner of climates to test them and learn about their advantages and drawbacks.
-In these varying conditions, we've identified the best recommendations for practically any trail condition.
-When you're looking for a superior trail sock, be sure you take into consideration how you need it to perform.
+This has allowed us to identify the best recommendations for practically any trail condition in these varying conditions.
+When you're looking for a superior trail sock, be sure to consider how you need it to perform.
 There are many options out there, and the perfect one for you is ready to be found.